-McKinsey & Company, advisor to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic
+McKinsey, adviser to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic

 Evidence obtained in the investigation showed that McKinsey senior executives in 2018 discussed destroying documents relating to the firm’s opioid work.
 The settlement requires the company to create a centralized document storage system that will contain client files.

-Other evidence in the case showed that at the same time that McKinsey was working with opioid companies to boost sales, it was advising governments and nonprofit groups on how to abate the crisis.
+Other evidence in the case showed that at the same time that McKinsey was working with opioid companies to boost their sales, it was advising governments and nonprofit groups on how to abate the crisis.
 The settlement requires McKinsey to disclose any potential conflicts of interest to government clients.

 The company said it has fired the two executives who discussed destroying documents and instituted a new code of conduct.

-The Massachusetts lawsuit, filed on Thursday along with the settlement agreement, lays out the extent to which McKinsey consultants worked with top management and members of the Sackler family, who led and owned the company, in the effort to boost Purdue opioid sales.
+The Massachusetts lawsuit, filed Thursday along with the settlement agreement, lays out the extent to which McKinsey consultants worked with top management and members of the Sackler family, who led and owned the company, in the effort to boost Purdue opioid sales.

 McKinsey partners were part of an "Executive Oversight Team and Project Management Office, reporting to Purdue’s Executive Committee, the Purdue board, and with the Sacklers, individually,” according to the lawsuit.
-McKinsey conducted market research, attended ridealongs with Purdue sales representatives promoting OxyContin and monitored Purdue sales representatives.
+McKinsey conducted market research, attended ride-alongs with Purdue sales representatives promoting OxyContin and monitored Purdue sales representatives.

 “Early in their relationship, McKinsey advised Purdue that it could increase OxyContin sales through physician targeting and specific messaging to prescribers,” the lawsuit alleges.
 “These McKinsey strategies formed the pillars of Purdue’s sales tactics for the next fifteen years.”